Steven Cakebread Sells 2,000 Shares of Bill.com Holdings, Inc. (NYSE:BILL) Stock

-Bill.com Holdings, Inc. (NYSE:BILL) Director Steven Cakebread sold 2,000 shares of the stock in a transaction that occurred on Thursday, March 25th.
-The stock was sold at an average price of $142.56, for a total value of $285,120.00.
-Following the transaction, the director now directly owns 2,000 shares of the company’s stock, valued at $285,120.
-The sale was disclosed in a filing with the SEC, which is available at this link.
+Bill.com Holdings, Inc. (NYSE:BILL) Director Steven Cakebread sold 2,000 shares of the business’s stock in a transaction on Thursday, April 1st.
+The stock was sold at an average price of $150.69, for a total transaction of $301,380.00.
+Following the completion of the sale, the director now directly owns 2,000 shares in the company, valued at approximately $301,380.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Steven Cakebread also recently made the following trade(s):